List of scams: Rip deal

 The Rip Deal is a swindle very popular in Europe and is essentially a pigeon drop confidence trick.
-In a typical variation scammers will target, say, a jeweler, and offer to buy some substantial amount of his wares at a large markup provided he perform some type of under-the-table cash deal, originally exchanging Swiss francs for euros.
+In a typical variation scammers will target a vendor such as a jeweler and offer to buy a substantial amount of wares at a large markup, provided they perform some type of under-the-table cash deal, originally exchanging Swiss francs for euros.
 This exchange goes through flawlessly, at considerable profit for the mark.
 Some time later the scammers approach the mark with a similar proposition, but for a larger amount of money (and thus a larger return for the mark).
-His confidence and greed inspired by the previous deal, the merchant agrees—only to have his money and goods taken, by sleight-of-hand or violence, at the point of exchange.
+Inspired by the confidence of the previous deal, the mark agrees—only to have his money and goods taken, by sleight-of-hand or violence, at the point of exchange.
 This scam was depicted in the movie Matchstick Men.

 The same term is used to describe a crime where a vendor (especially a drug dealer) is killed to avoid paying for goods.